Superba I » | Superba II » | H. Couf Serial # Chart |

 What’s interesting about the Superba IIs, is that that model doesn`t follow the same neat evolutionary trajectory that the Superba 1/I does.
 Why?
 Since H. Couf has passed away I’m not sure we will ever truly know for sure.
 And unless someone invents a time machine and we can go back and talk to the man himself, we likely never will.

-With all that in mind, it’s time to take a closer look at what makes a I a I, and a II a II.
+With all that in mind, it’s time to take a closer look at what makes a I a I, and a II a II, and their various phases and features.

 A quick and dirty overview chart of the differences between the Superba 1 & 2 alto saxophones